christophenoel/geozarr-spec/README.md

 ## GeoZarr Classes

-GeoZarr is
+GeoZarr is restricted to geospatial data which conforms to the conceptual class of Dataset as defined below.

 ### GeoZarr DataArray Variables

-A GeoZarr DataArray variable is a **Zarr Array** that provides values of a measured or observed **phenomenon** (possibly indirectly computed using processing).
-For example, it provides the reflectance pixels of a captured satellite scene, or it describes the average vegetation index (NDVI) values for defined period of times.
+A GeoZarr DataArray variable is a **Zarr Array** that provides values of a measured or observed **phenomena** (possibly indirectly computed using processing).
+For example, it might provide reflectance values of a captured satellite scene, or it may describe average vegetation index (NDVI) values for defined period of times.

 GeoZarr DataArray variable MUST include the attribute **\_ARRAY_DIMENSIONS which list the dimension names** (this property was first introduced by xarray library).